israelElad/InstaAutoAIPost/README.md

 - Go to AWS EventBridge Console.
 - Create a new rule.
 - Choose "Schedule" and set your desired cron or rate expression (e.g., `cron(0 12 * * ? *)` for every day at noon UTC).
+  Note: Each rule triggers the Lambda function to post at the optimal time for Israeli audiences.
 - Add the Lambda function as the target.
+- **Flexible Time Window:** added a flexible time window to these rules for more human-like behavior.

 ### 10. Test the Setup
 - Upload a test image to your S3 bucket (if not already done).